 - " Precalculus

-- Minimum of either a "C-" in Trigonometry/Analytical Geometry or Advanced Algebra/Trigonometry Honors, or a minimum of a "B" in Algebra 2.
+- " Minimum of a "B" or better in Algebra 2.

 - Trigonometry/Analytic Geometry

-- " Minimum of a "C" in Algebra 2 or an "A" and teacher recommendation in Intermediate Algebra.
+- " Minimum of a "C" in Algebra 2 or an "A" in Intermediate Algebra.

 - Statistics

-- " Passing grade in Intermediate Algebra and Senior Standing.
+- " Senior Standing.

 - Summer Trigonometry

+- " Minimum of an "A" both semesters of Algebra 2.

-- " In order to enroll in Precalculus H
+- " Minimum of an "A-" in Summer Trigonometry to move to Precalculus Honors.

+- " Students who do not meet this grade will automatically move to Precalculus.